 From there, you'll have 15 months to pay down your debt and make purchases interest-free.
 The only knock on this card is that there's no rewards program; that said, consider your reward for enrolling with this card a free balance transfer - something you can't get anywhere else.

 Here's another balance transfer credit card that makes debt consolidation simple in 2013.
 The Citi Simplicity Card - long one of our favorite 0 interest credit cards - also boasts an 18-month intro period that includes both balance transfers and purchases.
+This is one of the only credit cards with 18 months no interest, making it perfect for consumers hoping to pay down their debt long-term.
 But there are some other great features offered on this card that make this one of the very best debt consolidation cards available.

 For instance, there's no annual fee, no late payment fees and no interest rate hikes on said late payments.
 Citi Simplicity charges the standard 3% fee on balance transfers, but again you'll have a full 18 months to pay down debt directly, interest-free with this "simple" credit card from Citi.